 Science and research make for newsworthy topics in the mass media.
 The stories reported by the media are likely to have an impact on people’s awareness and attitudes.
 Furthermore, the coverage can potentially influence people’s confidence in research and researchers, as well as their interest in scientific knowledge.

-In 2020, we started investigating media reporting and public trust during the 2020 COVID-19 pandemic in a study called Communication about Corona.
+In 2020– 2021, we investigated media reporting and public trust during the COVID-19 pandemic in a study called Communication about Corona.

 In 2019, VA undertook a study together with the popular science magazine Forskning & Framsteg on behalf of The Swedish Research Council.
 The purpose was to investigate how research and science can be made more accessible in Sweden, both to the general public and to other target groups outside of academia.

 The results were presented in the report ‘Research Foresight’ (Forskning.framsyn), which also includes descriptions of around 20 communication initiatives in other European countries.
 (Read a summary in English)